alexpeterson91/Gnosis-Wagyu-Key-Gen/README.md

 ## To run diagnostics

-To open dev tools when in Wagyu Key Gen use `Ctrl` + `Shift` + `I`
+To open dev tools when in Gnosis Wagyu Key Gen use `Ctrl` + `Shift` + `I`

 ## Bundling

-We use [electron-builder](https://www.electron.build/) to create executable bundles for Wagyu Key Gen.  Run the following to create a bundle:
+We use [electron-builder](https://www.electron.build/) to create executable bundles for Gnosis Wagyu Key Gen.
+  Run the following to create a bundle:

 - `yarn run build`
 - `yarn run buildcli` (or `yarn run buildcliwin` on Windows)